weny911/AI-coding-almighty/docs/RELEASING-MAC.md

 ## Versioning Rules
 - Single source of truth (e.g., `version.xcconfig` or `Info.plist`): set both `MARKETING_VERSION` and `CURRENT_PROJECT_VERSION`.
 - Build numbers **must** monotonically increase; Sparkle compares `CFBundleVersion`, not the marketing string.
+Always bump the build before tagging/publishing and keep the appcast `sparkle:version` in sync.
 - Pre-release suffixes (beta/rc) belong in the source-of-truth version **before** running release scripts—avoid double-suffix mistakes.
 - For npm/pnpm packages, every beta/rc publish must use a new semver with a suffix (e.g., `1.2.3-beta.1`); npm will not let you overwrite an existing version/tag.
 - If there are sibling surfaces (e.g., web UI), align their versions with the macOS app before releasing.

 ## Prep: Review History & Changelog
-- Verify the latest published release/tag on GitHub (ensure assets are present and match the appcast).
+- Verify the latest published release/tag on GitHub (ensure assets are present and match the appcast) **before starting any new release work**.
 - Read all commits since that tag (including merges) and skim the diff to capture user-visible changes.
 - Curate the changelog before anything else:
   - Focus on user-facing changes only; omit other projects, tests, or internal tweaks unless they materially affect users.